Introduction to MongoDB Use Cases

 MongoDB use case for a web application.

 By using the MongoDB use case, we can scale the web application.
-That means sometimes we need to store a large amount of the data so that we can easily scale the database as per requirement.
+That means sometimes we need to store a large amount of data to easily scale the database as required.
 MongoDB provides the consistency of data over scalability.

 Example #2